Brief: Step-by-step beginner’s guide to installing TeamViewer on Linux. It also explains how to use TeamViewer on Linux.

 sudo dpkg -i teamviewer*

-In case you are notified of installation failure due to missing dependencies, type the below command to complete the installation.
+If you are notified of installation failure due to missing dependencies, type the below command to complete the installation.

 sudo apt-get install -f